 Naturally Dyed Easter Eggs

 It’s that time of year again, where you can’t enter a store without seeing masses of chocolate Easter Bunny’s, eggs, and Easter candy galore.
 Does anyone remember those marshmallow chicks? … a staple in my grandparents’ place!
+Learn how to create naturally dyed Easter eggs that are healthy & fun!

 I love Easter.
 It’s a time that signals spring is here, with the promise of sunshine and happy times with loved ones …and maybe a new spring outfit?!